zombocom/rack-timeout/doc/settings.md

 After the worker process exists will Puma's parent process know to boot a replacement worker.
 While one process is restarting, another can still serve requests (if you have more than 1 worker process per server/dyno).
 Between when a process exits and when a new process boots, there will be a reduction in throughput.
 If all processes are restarting, then incoming requests will be blocked while new processes boot.

 **How to enable** To enable this behavior you can set `term_on_timeout: 1` to an integer value.
-If you set it to zero or one, then the first time the process encounters a timeout, it will receive a SIGTERM.
+If you set it to one, then the first time the process encounters a timeout, it will receive a SIGTERM.

 To enable on Heroku run: